ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 The most basic version of an LLM is called a *Base Model*.
 It is trained on all kinds of documents available on the internet: news articles, books, chats, emails, videos, images.
-This base model is not very smart, but can predict next words which fit the patterns, grammer, facts of all the languages it has been trained on.
+This base model cannot yet follow instructions or answer questions effectively, but can predict next words which fit the patterns, grammer, facts of all the languages it has been trained on.

 For this pre-training of the base model:
 - About 10PB of data[^trainingdata],